 2. Bank Reconciliation

 Automated matching and anomaly detection handle the tedious bulk of reconciliation work.
-AI learns your clients' transaction patterns and flags only the exceptions that actually need human judgment.
-Most firms report cutting reconciliation time by 60-70%.
+AI learns your clients' transaction patterns and surfaces only the exceptions that actually need human judgment, instead of making you eyeball every line.
+Because a person already reviews the flagged exceptions, this is one of the lowest-risk places to start.

 3. Client Communication